ibm-cloud-docs/cephaas/service_credential_sds_create.md

 copyright:
  years: 2024, 2024
-lastupdated: "2024-08-02"
+lastupdated: "2024-08-07"

-keywords: service credential create
+keywords: how to create cephaas S3 credential for object storage

 subcollection: sdsaas